-Dr. Bottomley also maintains an active research program that centers around the study of traumatic loss (i.e., bereavement following sudden, violent, or volitional causes of death), including the impact of social stressors and substance use on health outcomes secondary to traumatic loss, as well as treatment development and optimization.
-His program of research has been generously supported by the American Foundation for Suicide Prevention (AFSP) and the National Institute on Minority Health and Health Disparities (NIMHD).
-In his spare time, Dr. Bottomley enjoys all things outdoors, but he especially loves coasting himself--mostly spending time on the beach or in the ocean with his wife and son.
+Dr. Bottomley maintains an active research program focused on traumatic loss (i.e., bereavement following sudden, violent, or volitional deaths), including the impact of social stressors and substance use on health outcomes, as well as treatment development and optimization.
+His research has been supported by the American Foundation for Suicide Prevention (AFSP) and the National Institute on Minority Health and Health Disparities (NIMHD).

 Training: